-- If kale is bitter, I’ve read about reversing the order to what you or I usually do which is first wash then cut, to instead, massage leaves to soften, then cut, then rinse to remove some of the activated bitter taste.
+- If kale is bitter, I’ve read about reversing the order to what you or I usually do: first wash, then cut, to instead massage leaves to soften, then cut, then rinse to remove some of the activated bitter taste.

 - Still bitter?
-I have found most kale and chard very edible by sauteeing with a little butter and balsamic.
+I have found most kale and chard very edible by sauteeing with a bit of butter and balsamic.
 You’re welcome.

 Can you de-stem the kale, please?

-This job is perfect and fascinating for all the ages.
+This job is perfect and fascinating for all ages.
 Me!
-While some (eh hem, Whole Foods) don’t bother, I like a salad better without the chewy, fibrous stem.
+While some (eh hem, Whole Foods) don’t bother, I prefer a salad without the chewy, fibrous stem.
 We love to do it this way: